IBM/aspera-cli/docs/README.erb.md

 #### Reading special characters interactively

-If <%=tool%> is used interactively (a user typing on terminal), it is easy to require the user to type values:
+If <%=tool%> is used interactively (a user typing on terminal), values can be entered by the user:

 ```shell
 <%=cmd%> config echo @ruby:"{'title'=>gets.chomp}" --format=json